dapphub/ds-pause/readme.md

 # DSPause

-_enforce a delay on code execution to give affected parties time to react_
+_`delegatecall` based proxy with an enforced wait time for code execution_

+`ds-pause` is designed to be used as a component in a governance system, to ensure that the governed have time to respond to malicious actions.
+This can help to constrain the power wielded by the governors.

+## Plans

 `ds-pause` allows authorized entities to make `plans`.
 A `plan` describes a single `delegatecall` operation and a unix timestamp `eta` before which it cannot be executed.

-Once `eta` has passed, a `plan` can be executed by anyone.
+Once the `eta` has passed, a `plan` can be executed by anyone.

 A `plan` can only be made if its `eta` is after `block.timestamp + delay`.
 The `delay` is configurable upon construction.